Chick flick: Critique of the genre

 Film critics take issue with the content most chick flicks have in common.
 Although the subcategories represent different plotlines, they all share several characteristics.
 Many chick flicks can have the "ironic, self-deprecating tone" that film theorist Hilary Radner associates with chick lit.
 This tone is one of the genre's defining characteristics, and she argues that many feel it lacks substance compared with other genres.
 She says they follow "a set of narrative tropes" which can be seen as "repeated film to film".
 Radner also goes on to say the genre is "incredibly heteronormative and white-washed".
 These common characteristics of the genre can lead to criticism from minority groups and social justice activists.
-It is often visible through the films and their tendency to use typecasting for their roles; because of this, actors such as Reese Witherspoon, Cameron Diaz, Seth Rogen and Sam Claflin fall into the category of "white-washing" the film.
+It is often visible through the films and their tendency to use typecasting for their roles; because of this, actors such as Reese Witherspoon, Cameron Diaz (part Cuban), Seth Rogen and Sam Claflin fall into the category of "white-washing" the film.
 More issues with the genre emerge from the opinion that chick flicks play to every woman's "patriarchal unconscious".
 Radner furthers that claim by saying that it "constitutes a very attractive – and hence often exploited – version of feminine identity".

 Some argue against the criticism of chick flicks.
 Researcher Sarah-Mai Dang acknowledges that the films can be "criticized as threatening backlash to the achievements to feminism"; however she contends that they can be celebrated for their representation of female freedom.
 Dang further proclaims that it gives space for the female voice to be present or heard in contemporary work like chick flicks.